SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 A JSON array with the value of a parameter as its first element, and an JSON object containing the Qualifiers_ for this value as its second element.

+.. admonition:: Remark

-*remark: future revisions may append additional elements.
+    future revisions may append additional elements.
-These are to be ignored for implementations of the current specification*
+    These are to be ignored for implementations of the current specification

 Error report